Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: CHN2 on Point Processes

 Assume for the sake of contradiction that $[G,0]$ is not connected.
 Because the construction takes place on the line and each component, at every level, connects only to one of its neighbors on the left or on the right, each connected component occupies a consecutive block of vertices along the line (with no interlacing between components).
 Hence, distinct components occupy disjoint order-convex blocks along $\mathbb{R}$; since every component is infinite, there can be at most two such blocks—one extending to the left and one to the right.

-Let $S$ be the set containing the two extremal vertices separating these components—namely, the rightmost vertex of the left component and the leftmost vertex of the right component.
-These two vertices are the only vertices that have degree one in the graph and can be defined in a covariant way.
+Let $S$ be the set containing the two extremal vertices separating these components i.e., the rightmost vertex of the left component and the leftmost vertex of the right component.
+These two vertices are the only vertices that have degree 1 in the graph and can be defined in a covariant way.

 Hence, $S$ is a covariant subset of vertices in the sense of Definition~2.7 in~\cite{Baccelli2017}.
 Furthermore, the decomposition of $[G,0]$ into its connected components defines a covariant partition (Definition~2.9 in~\cite{Baccelli2017}).
 However, Lemma~2.11 (\emph{No Infinite/Finite Inclusion}) in~\cite{Baccelli2017} states that, in a unimodular network, a covariant subset cannot have a finite, non-empty intersection with an infinite element of a covariant partition.
 Here, $S$ intersects each infinite component of the partition in exactly one vertex, violating this property.
-Equivalently, by Corollary~2.12 in~\cite{Baccelli2017}, any covariant subset in an infinite unimodular network is almost surely either empty or infinite.Since $S$ contains exactly two vertices, this leads to a contradiction.
-Therefore, the limiting $\mathrm{CHN}^2$ EFF must be connected almost surely, which completes the proof. \end{proof}
+Equivalently, by Corollary~2.12 in~\cite{Baccelli2017}, any covariant subset in an infinite unimodular network is a.s. either empty or infinite.Since $S$ contains exactly two vertices, this leads to a contradiction.
+Therefore, the limiting $\mathrm{CHN}^2$ EFF must be connected a.s. \end{proof}

 The conjecture is that this graph is connected in each dimension $d$ when constructed from a PPP, i.e., there is only one LUCA in the $\mathrm{CHN}^2$ EFF phylogenetic tree of a PPP.